What 2019 means for the financial sector

 The idea behind “phygital” banks is to provide customer experiences that certain demographics demand.
 Some individuals simply don’t have the time to visit physical branches.
 For these consumers, the flexibility and accessibility that a digital-exclusive bank can offer stands as a huge benefit.
 This kind of “phygital” innovation is made possible through the adoption of cloud-based technology and Open Banking APIs that accelerate the time to market for new products.

 AI-driven processes that allow banks to offer advice for today and the future

 Predictive banking is said to be one of the fastest developing trends in the financial sector in 2019.
 Using artificial intelligence, the global banking industry can build real-time predictive profiles of clients and consumers.
-Customer communication is likely to become increasingly AI-driven, with chatbots and robo-advisors on-hand to recommend suitable actions, acting as trusted advisors rather than an automated upselling tool.
+Customer communication is likely to become increasingly AI-driven, with chatbots and robo-advisers on-hand to recommend suitable actions, acting as trusted advisers rather than an automated upselling tool.